International Friendship Day: the next big thing in the consumer retail calendar

 To increase core marketing metrics

-For retailers with referral programmes, IFD is the perfect opportunity to get people talking and acquire new customers who fit their target demographic.
+For brands with a precision-engineered referral programme, IFD is the perfect opportunity to get people talking and acquire high-value new customers.

 To fuel long-term business growth